edgio-docs/edgio-docs/src/guides/v7/security/waf.md

     </Callout>

-4. Has the rate limit been exceeded?
+4. Does the request's payload violate an API schema?
 If so, then the request is identified as a threat and no further checks will be performed.

-5. Was the client identified as a bot?
+5. Has the rate limit been exceeded?
 If so, then the request is identified as a threat and no further checks will be performed.

+6. Was the client identified as a bot?
+If so, then the request is identified as a threat and no further checks will be performed.

-6. The request will undergo threat detection analysis if the Security Application configuration has been assigned a custom rule set.
+7. The request will undergo threat detection analysis if the Security Application configuration has been assigned a custom rule set.
 Was a rule in the custom rule set satisfied?
 If so, then the request is identified as a threat and no further checks will be performed.

-7. Will the request be served from cache instead of being forwarded to an origin server?
+8. Will the request be served from cache instead of being forwarded to an origin server?
 If so, it is considered legitimate and no further checks will be performed.

-8. The request will undergo additional threat detection analysis if the Security Application configuration has been assigned a managed rule set.
+9. The request will undergo additional threat detection analysis if the Security Application configuration has been assigned a managed rule set.
 A request will be classified as a threat when the severity and frequency of rule violations exceeds the configured threshold.